In Ghana there is a mixed system of English common law and customary law.

 Thin cap regulations

-A resident company (50% or more owned or controlled by a resident), other than a financial institution, is deemed to be thinly capitalised if the ratio of interest bearing debt (from its shareholders) to equity exceeds 2:1.
+A resident company (50% or more owned or controlled by an “exempt person”), other than a financial institution, is deemed to be thinly capitalised if the ratio of interest-bearing debt (from its shareholders) to equity exceeds 3:1 [14].
+Any excess interest or foreign exchange currency loss may not be deducted on the part of the debt that exceeds the 3:1 ratio.

 Losses